-A set of protocols, called AAA or Triple-A, covering authentication, authorization, and accounting services, offers you a detailed access management system over IT networks.
-Frequently used AAA solutions for different network components, such as corporate LAN and WAN networks, ISPs, cellular networks, firewalls, routers, and switches, can be managed by policy-based security servers such as Cisco ACS.
-However, the end-of-life of Cisco ACS and also the end of the software support have led to the search for an alternative solution to Cisco ACS.
+A set of protocols, called AAA or Triple-A, covering authentication, authorization, and accounting services, offers you a detailed access management system for IT networks.
+Frequently used AAA solutions for different network components, such as corporate LAN and WAN networks, ISPs, cellular networks, firewalls, routers, and switches, can be managed by policy-based security servers, such as Cisco ACS.
+However, the end-of-life of Cisco ACS and the end of the software support have led to a search for an alternative solution to Cisco ACS.

-Cisco ACS can basically be referred to as a policy-based security server that provides Authentication, Authorization, and Accounting services that comply with international cybersecurity standards in the IT network of the user.
+Cisco ACS can basically be referred to as a policy-based security server that provides Authentication, Authorization, and Accounting services withing the IT network that comply with international cybersecurity standards.
 Facilitating access to Cisco and non-Cisco network devices, ACS acts as an integration tool for network access control and identity management.
 Different versions of ACS, which can be described as a corporate network access control platform, can perform different tasks.

 For example, ACS 5.x allows you to control the network access regarding dynamic conditions within the IT network.
 ACS 5.x, a rule-based policy model, meets the complex access policy requirements.
 The system lays out basic work areas regarding access security under the two main AAA protocols (TACACS+ and RADIUS).

 Under the TACACS+ protocol, ACS plays a role in managing IT devices such as switches, routers, wireless access points, and gateways.
 In addition to facilitating processes in the management of Cisco and non-Cisco assets, it also enables the management of services such as ACS, Virtual Private Network (VPN), and firewall.